 - The account details for your linked account.

 - A SSN or Individual Taxpayer Identification Number.

 How do I deposit and withdraw money?

-There are a few ways to access your money — and the online methods are almost always the easiest:
+There are a few ways to access money in your Capital One Kids Savings Account — and the online methods are almost always the easiest: